 “As a skilled newcomer to Canada often the biggest shock to your career trajectory is realizing that it takes time to secure work in your field of expertise.”Linda Ryan, National Program Manager, BCCA-Integrating Newcomers

 Then, of course, there is the matter of income.
 Survival jobs earn you an annual income of around $30,000 to $50,000.
 Depending on where you live in Canada, this income probably won’t be enough to save up for a down payment and buy a house.

 In cities like Toronto or Vancouver, this salary will barely even pay the rent.
 Overall, a survival job allows you to earn income to help you get by until you find a job in your field.
 It is not meant as a permanent job and you should never think of it as your permanent job.

 Many survival jobs are found in the service sector such as restaurants or tourist attractions.
 And, with COVID-19 the service sector has been hard hit and will take longer to recover.
-This also means that fewer survival jobs may exist.
-So, it may be harder to find a survival job in Canada.
-Countless restaurants, retail shops, and tourist attractions have been forced to lay off workers.
-It’s expected that employers in these areas will start hiring again when the economic recovery is stronger.
+While service sector employers (i.e. restaurants, retails shops, and tourist attractions) have started to rehire, the recovery will be slower than other sectors such as construction, professional sciences, and technology.

 Advantages of Earning Money with Survival Jobs

 Since they are easier to obtain than regular jobs, survival jobs are usually the first job newcomers get in Canada.
 Canada is an expensive country that is hard to live in for a long time without earning money that is stable.
 A survival job will earn you just enough money to get by and maybe acquire some savings if you spend carefully.

 Looking at the disadvantages of survival jobs, it is obvious that they may hurt your chances of getting a job in your profession.
 However, survival jobs are important in some situations.